asad-sangla/open-blend-test/README.md

 ### Answer - Test 4

-I would like to create a validation method for it by using Regular expression for email validation and for check 2 emails per row I'll run a LINQ query and then I'll reurn the result.
+I would like to create a validation method for it by using Regular expression for email validation and to check 2 emails per row I'll run a LINQ query to validate number of emails in a row and then I'll reurn the result.
 __Detailed Answer is in the solution file in class `ValidateExcelDataQuestion.cs`, please run the code to see the working result__

 ```C#